filamentgroup/Responsive-Images/README.md

 #### How's it work?
-As soon as rwd-images.js loads, it tests the screen width, and if it's large, it inserts a BASE element into the head of your page, directing all subsequent image, script, and stylesheet requests through a fictitious directory called "/rwd-router/".
+As soon as rwd-images.js loads, it tests the screen width, and if it's large, it inserts a BASE element into the head of your page, directing all subsequent image, script, and stylesheet requests through a fictitious directory with the naming convention "/rwd-[SCREENWIDTH]x[SCREENHEIGHT]/" (which plays out to something like "/rwd-460x800/" or whatever the screen's resolution happens to be).
 As these requests reach the server, the .htaccess file determines whether the request is a responsive image or not (does it have a ?full query parameter?).
-It redirects responsive image requests immediately to their full size, while all non-responsive-image requests go to their proper destination through a URL rewrite that ignores the "/rwd-router/" segment.
+It redirects responsive image requests immediately to their full size, while all non-responsive-image requests go to their proper destination through a URL rewrite that ignores the faux routing segment.

 ### Supported Browsers
 Safari (desktop, iPhone, iPad), Chrome, Internet Explorer (8+), Opera.
 Firefox 4